Peterlar/animal-game/README.md

 The live link can be found here https://peterlar.github.io/animal-game/

 ## Credits
-I want to give credits to web dev simplified that has alo of tutorials and buildt the gaming are.
-Also want to give credits to W3 school finding the right buttons.
+I want to give credits to web dev simplified that has alot of tutorials and buildt the gaming area.
+Also want to give credits to W3 school helping med finding the right buttons.

 ## Media
 Background image was found at https://se.dreamstime.com/themed-djur-bakgrund-f%C3%B6r-djungel-eller-zoo-image117102178.